Posts Tagged ‘Chance Glass’

 mosaic of sketches taken from vintage book entitled "A View of London" by Edward Pagram

-Another must-have book for the vintage London-ophile is This is London by Miroslav Sasek.
+Another must-have book for the vintage London-ophile is the children’s book, This is London by Miroslav Sasek.
 His illustrations are truly stunning!

 cover of vintage "This is London" boook by Miroslav Sasek

-illustration of London Parliament from vintage "This is London" book by Miroslav Sasek
+illustration of the Parliament buildings from vintage "This is London" book by Miroslav Sasek

 illustration of Smiths the newsagents from vintage "This is London" book by Miroslav Sasek

-illustration of an elephant in London view taken from vintage "This is London" book by Miroslav Sasek
+illustration of an elephant taken from vintage "This is London" book by Miroslav Sasek

 illustration of London Underground tube platform from vintage "This is London" book by Miroslav Sasek